 A new group of fintech mortgage lenders are often waiving the origination fee and/or not charging it to begin with, which may signal its eventual demise.

 Breaking Down the Loan Origination Fee

-This is a screenshot of an actual Good Faith Estimate, which displays the adjusted origination costs.
+This is a screenshot of an actual Good Faith Estimate (since replaced by the Loan Estimate), which displays the adjusted origination costs.

 Average Loan Origination Fee

 In the mortgage world, it’s hard to provide universal answers, seeing that mortgages can differ tremendously.
 The loan origination fee can vary based on who you decide to work with, the types of loans in question, and how complicated your loan is.

 If you’ve got a cookie-cutter loan that you can get anywhere, this fee should be low.
 The opposite is also true.
 Either way, the loan origination fee is negotiable!
 And it can be offset using a credit, as seen above.